adore/daylight/doc/develop.md

       set_collection_name :results
     end

-> Note: Daylight calls the instance variables for collections of object
+> Note: Daylight calls the instance variables for specialized actions
-> `@collection` because in the cases of `associated` and `remoted` actions the
+>`@collection` because in `associated` and `remoted` actions the results may be
-> may be any type of model instances.
+> any type of model instances.

 In all customizations can use a string, symbol, or constant as the value: